Sports tips for this weekend: "International Women's Football Match" and winter sports

 News: “International Women’s Football Match” (Sat 4:00 pm ARD time)

 The German women’s soccer team will play the next two international matches in Wiesbaden.
-For the team of national coach Martina Voss-Tecklenburg, he goes on April 10 (4.10 PM /ARD) Against Australia and on April 13 (4 PM / ZDF) against Norway, as announced by the German Football Association.
+National coach Martina Voss Tecklenburg’s team will face Australia on April 10 (4.10 PM / ARD) and Norway on April 13 (4 PM / ZDF), as announced by the German Football Association.
 “With Australia and Norway, we are facing two of the best countries in the world,” said Voss Tecklenburg.
 “Both teams are known for their physical and dynamic football.”

 The ARD sports broadcast will last for 120 minutes.